Cybersecurity and how to protect yourself from cybercrime

 They offer flexible membership packages to suit the needs of all businesses with Core Membership being free of charge.
 You can learn more about them here.

-6. Have a proper backup
+6. Have a Proper Backup

 Before you think of protecting your data, you have to first back it up.

 I’m curious, how do you back up your data?
 Most of us rely solely on a cloud backup, right?
+A proper backup plan is one of the most reliable cyber security protection methods.

 Rolf Woodward from Woodward IT says that most people these days think just because their data is in the cloud that it is safe.
 This is not true and Google, Microsoft and Apple do not do backups of your data, so it is important to back all this data up.